openbikesensor/portal/OBS-FACE/README.md

 `./data/`

-Place all CSV files in subdirectories of `./data/input`:
+Place all OpenBikeSensor CSV files in subdirectories of `./data/input`:

 `./data/input/User1/`